jeremytammik/tbc/a/2046_mat_asset.md

 **Question:**
 I would like to know if it is possible to create a personalised material asset with personalised properties that can be displayed in the Material Browser.
 For example, a material asset called "Test" placed after "Thermal".
 And in "Test" put a property like "Address".
-If this isn't possible, is it possible to add the "Adress" property to an asset that already exists, for example "Identity"?
+If this isn't possible, is it possible to add the "Address" property to an asset that already exists, for example "Identity"?
 If so, can we then create a new section in the Identity asset as "Additional information"?

 **Answer:**